Planck-CPE315-Spring18/lab-1-piku-rnett/README.md

-# CPE 315 Lab 1 -- Piku
+# CPE 315 Lab 1 - Piku

 Ryan Nett, no nicknames

-In progress
+Finished

 Use `make` to compile, and `make run` or `./hello_world` to run.